ArulselvanMadhavan/ConvNets/tasks.md

 <h2>Linear Classifiers</h2>
 <h3>Owner:Open</h3>
 1. Try prediction with any of the linear classifiers to ease in to the project before moving to CNN.
 This is up for debate.

+Up for Debate:
+Force Unit test as a requirement